microsoft/botbuilder-js/AzureCli/readme.md

 Change your subscription , if needed
 `az account set --subscription <Your-subscription-name>`

-You need an existing resource group to create your bot and related assets.
-Either use an existing one or create one. on the CLI you can create a new resource group as -
+You need a resource group (existing or new) to create your bot and related assets.
+on the CLI you can create a new resource group as -
 `az group create -l <resource-group-location> -n <resource-group-name>`

 Now create your bot -
 `az bot create -k webapp -g myResourceGroup -n myBot`
 If you did not specify a microsoft app credentials during creation, you will be asked to login again so that we can create those credentials on your behalf.
+Tip : To avoid specifying the resource group use `az configure --defaults group=myResourceGroup`

-you can access your bot credentials and information using
-`az bot show --msbot -n myBot -g myResourceGroup`
+you can get your bot credentials and information using the --msbot option `az bot show --msbot -n myBot -g myResourceGroup`

 Pro-Tips -